fherb2/wildlifeRecords2Hdf/README.md

 > **The core question over all is, how we should save our data to be optimal usable over a long time?**

-Many people start by saving the recorded data in folder structures on their hard drive in the use cases considered here.
+Many people start by saving the recorded data in folder structures and good named files on their hard drive in the use cases considered here.
 The data is therefore stored in a tree-like structure.
 Alternatively, you could also store all the data in a single level and enter all the context information about how this data is related in tables.
 You can certainly do that.
 And supporters of SQL databases will do just that and possibly even enter the source data itself in special tables whose columns are defined as a so-called blob data type, where the raw data is copied into.
 These so-called relational databases are not a bad choice for pure machine data processing in many cases, since they usually have numerous search and filter methods implemented.
 However, the ‘relations’ of the data become difficult to understand even with simple relationships without the aid of detailed documentation.
 You can also create groupings and hierarchies here, but these are not visible in the tables at first glance.

 The folder structure mentioned above is quite different.
 The way the data is organised is immediately apparent.
 The nature of the relationship between the items can often be inferred from the names of the folders.
 Metadata can also be easily classified as separate files in such a structure.
 And if the data is not too complexly interwoven and the file and folder names are meaningful, such a structure can be self-explanatory.
 If you also insert a few README files in the appropriate places to describe the final context and details of the data, you actually have a self-explanatory database with such a folder structure.